 The proclamation highlights that "the recognition of the contributions of persons with disabilities is an effective way to overcome negative stereotypes and eliminate physical and attitudinal barriers to employment, public services, public accommodations, transportation, and providing access to telecommunications, websites, online systems, mobile apps, and other forms of communication and technology."

-The Danville Town Council's study session is scheduled for Tuesday (June 14) at 8:30 a.m.
+The Danville Town Council's special meeting is set for 4 p.m. on Tuesday (March 21).
 The agenda is available here.